BlenderCN/BlenderPython/GeneralPythonSnippets.md

 ###tuple

-This is a data type which is used to collect data.
+This is a data type which is used to collect data, it holds any kind of data you want.
 You'll see a tuple defined in various ways.

 ```python
 >>> some_number = 20